-At 11 months, our daughter fell when she was trying to pull herself up to standing, holding on to the TV.
+An 11-month-old baby has a lot of energy!
+Much more energy than judgement… When 11 months old, our daughter fell when she was trying to pull herself up to standing, holding on to the TV.
 She crashed into a sharp corner with her eyebrow.
 Poor girl!
 We rushed of to the hospital, convinced that she would need several stitches.
 I felt so bad!

 If your baby is moving around, these are busy times!
 Safety is important as well as watching your baby more or less all the time.
 But no matter how hard you try, your baby is likely to get a little bit hurt from time to time.
 Try to minimize the risks.

 This is a good time to baby-proof your home.